macports/macports-webapp/docs/DEPLOYMENT.md

 After this enter, username and password according to your choice- remember the credentials.

 ##### Add a builder
-- Login to django admin dashboard using your credentials: `/admin`
+- Login to Django admin dashboard using your credentials: `/admin`
 - Go to `BUILDHISTORY -> Builder -> Add builder`
 - An example of a builder is
     ```bash